CopernicaMarketingSoftware/AMQP-CPP/README.md

 A number of remarks about the example above.
 First you may have noticed that we've created all objects on the stack.
 You are of course also free to create them on the heap with the C++ operator 'new'.
-That works just as good, and is in real life code probably more useful as you normally want to keep your handlers, connection and channel objects around for a much longer time.
+That works just as well, and is in real life code probably more useful as you normally want to keep your handlers, connection and channel objects around for a much longer time.